tf-encrypted/tf-encrypted/docs/source/usage/getting_started.rst

 Getting Started
 ================

-This walkthrough assumes that you have installed `tf-encrypted` by following the `installation instructions`_.
+This walkthrough assumes that you have installed TF Encrypted by following the `installation instructions`_.

 .. _installation instructions: installation.html

-`tf-encrypted` is a `secure multiparty computation`_ library where multiple people (or "`parties`") work together to compute results in a secure fashion without any one party having access to the underlying data.
+TF Encrypted is a `secure multiparty computation`_ library where multiple people (or "`parties`") work together to compute results in a secure fashion without any one party having access to the underlying data.
 This is achieved by splitting up the input data into shares that are `perfectly secure`_.

 .. _secure multiparty computation: https://en.wikipedia.org/wiki/Secure_multi-party_computation
 .. _perfectly secure: https://en.wikipedia.org/wiki/One-time_pad

 --------------------------------------------
-Introduction to tf-encrypted's API
+Introduction to TF Encrypted's API
 --------------------------------------------

-tf-encrypted provides an API similar to TensorFlow that data scientists and researchers can use to train models and predict upon them in privacy-preserving fashion.
+TF Encrypted provides an API similar to TensorFlow that data scientists and researchers can use to train models and predict upon them in privacy-preserving fashion.

-One of the goals of tf-encrypted is to make experimenting with secure private machine learning accessible to anyone.
+One of the goals of TF Encrypted is to make experimenting with secure private machine learning accessible to anyone.
 To do this, we've implemented an API that is very similar to TensorFlow while abstracting away the complexity of securely managing public and private data.
 The `PondTensor` is the primary abstraction provided for managing public and private data.

 The following example demonstrates constructing a public value (known to all parties) using `tfe.define_public_variable`.